 - even where the employee retains the same remuneration and title, there may be a significant diminution in status or responsibility; and

-- there are circumstances where a considerable change in the nature of an employee's duties may not amount to a repudiation.
+- sometimes a considerable change in the nature of an employee's duties may not amount to a repudiation.
 The circumstances of a particular case may permit a degree of flexibility in approach, with each party being required to provide "some reasonable give and take".

-His Honour found that the Defendant regarded Fishlock as the ultimate creative head of The Campaign Palace's Melbourne and Sydney offices and appointed him as such.
-By hiring Collins, the Defendant signalled to Fishlock that it no longer intended to regard him as the creative head of the Defendant.
-Fishlock would no longer be viewed as having the duties, responsibilities and status he once had.
-This had the effect of repudiating the employment contract between the Defendant and Fishlock.
+Justice Sackar found The Campaign Palace regarded Fishlock as the ultimate creative head of its Melbourne and Sydney offices and appointed him as such.
+By hiring Collins, it signalled to Fishlock that it no longer intended to regard him as its creative head with the duties, responsibilities and status he once had.
+This had the effect of repudiating the employment contract between The Campaign Palace and Fishlock.
 Fishlock was therefore entitled to accept the repudiation when he did and terminate the contract, and was entitled to damages.

-Justice Sackar's decision serves as a reminder that an employee's duties and responsibilities are just as important, if not more important than, the employee's title and remuneration.
+- an employee's duties and responsibilities are just as important, if not more important than, the employee's title and remuneration;

 Clayton Utz communications are intended to provide commentary and general information.
 They should not be relied upon as legal advice.
 Formal legal advice should be sought in particular transactions or on matters of interest arising from this bulletin.
 Persons listed may not be admitted in all states and territories.